Purpose of the Transition IEP Planning Meeting

 Measurable postsecondary goals are required in three areas:

-• Training or education—specific vocational or career field, independent living skills training, vocational training program, apprenticeship, on the job training, Job Corps, four year college or university, technical college, two year college, shorter vocational or technical program, etc.
+• Training or education—specific vocational or career field, independent living skills training, vocational training program, apprenticeship, on-the-job training, Job Corps, four-year college or university, technical college, two-year college, shorter vocational or technical program, etc.

 • Employment—paid (competitive, supported, sheltered); unpaid (volunteer, in a training capacity); military, etc.